Snedashkovsky/cybergift/README.md

 ## Average Citizens
 - ETH owners and senders of outgoing transactions

+## Astronauts
+- ATOM owners
+- OSMO owners and liquidity providers
+- LUNA owners

+## Masters of the Great Web
+- ERC721 owners and creators of contracts using factories

+## Extraordinary Hackers
+ - contract creators

 ## Heroes of the Great Web
 - participants of Genesis and ETH 2.0 stackers

-## Extraordinary Hackers
- - contract creators

 ## Passionate Investors
 - owners of the selected ERC20 tokens

-## Masters of the Great Web
-- ERC721 owners and creators of contracts using factories

-## Key Opinion Leaders**
+## Key Opinion Leaders
 - TOP holders by the selected ERC20 tokens

 ## Cyberpunks
 - owners of the cyberpunk tokens

-## Astronauts
-- ATOM owners
-- OSMO owners and Liquidity providers
-- LUNA owners

-## CEXes
+## Leeches
-- manual assigned addresses** - top CEXes
+- manual assigned addresses of top CEXes

 These audiences were highlighted because their participants are necessary to form a full-fledged ecosystem of the project.